ummel/fusionData/README.md

 This is because `harmonize()` maps each original value/level to a (integer) group assignment as specified in the relevant `.R` harmony file.
-The one exception is when *numeric* variables in the two surveys are conceptually identical and can be included “as is” or (automatically) converted to percentiles.
+The one exception is when *numeric* variables in the two surveys are conceptually identical and are then included “as is” or (automatically) converted to percentiles.

 Since RECS and ACS are both nationally representative surveys, the